TEALSK12/apcsa-public/curriculum/Unit4/Lesson-4XX.md

 - **Apply** if-else, String methods to implement a software application
 - **Submit** a complete, functional program

-### Pacing
+### Pacing Suggestion
 - The duration of this project is at the discretion of the teacher.
-We recommend 2 hours for class time desig and implementation, and 1-2 hours for out of class time to connect with end-user.
+We recommend 2 hours for class time design and implementation, and 1-2 hours for out of class time to connect with end-user.
 - Project involves conducting research work (survey or interviews), and communicating with end-user, out of the classroom.

 ## Implementation Details

 ### Complexity and Creativity

-Students should come up with the idea themselves, based on user-centred research, and ideate a specialized ChatBox application to address the needs of a specific user group.
+Students should come up with the idea themselves, based on user-centred research, and ideate a specialized application to address the needs of a specific user group.

 Students will follow applied design process to implement the idea.
 You should talk to your teacher often to ensure that your progress is in-line with expectations.